Drama Graduate Application Process

 Design (Scenic, Costume, Costume Production, Sound, VIDEO & MEDIA)

 Applicants for the Design Option should have experience in theatre and some background in art and design.
 A proficiency in drawing and painting is an advantage.
-Demonstrated ability to analyze and discuss a script is important and will be covered at the interview.
+Demonstrated ability to analyze and discuss a script is important and will be explored at the interview.

 Applicants for the Dramatic Writing Option should have prior writing and theatre experience, and an appreciation of Dramatic Literature.
 The ability to analyze and discuss a script is also a necessary prerequisite.